coq/coq/doc/sphinx/practical-tools/utilities.rst

 :n:`-R .
 MyPackage` (see :ref:`here <-Q-option>`) declares that all `.v` files in the directory containing `_CoqProject` or any subdirectory are part of the package `MyPackage`.
 We recommend using a single `-R` with `.` as the :term:`physical path` for simplicity.
-It's also necessary to (redundantly) list every `.v` file that's part of the package.
-Perhaps this will be simplified in the future.
-The order of the entries does not matter.
+You must also identify all the `.v` files in your package.
+We recommend using file names with wildcards (e.g. ``SubDir/*.v``) where possible for brevity.
+The order of the entries doesn't matter.

 ..
 I think dotted names are not useful.
 For example, this doesn't produce usable .vo files because a.v and b.v are not in an `Abc` subdirectory::